MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **Cloud Services**
 - Software as a Service (SaaS) applications are hosted by a vendor and made available to customers over the Internet
 - Platform as a Service (PaaS) is a way to rent hardware, operating systems, storage and network capacity (and all associated service) over the internet
 - Infrastructure as a Service (IaaS) an organization outsources the equipment used to support operations, including storage, hardware, servers and networking components.
 The service provider owns the equipment and is responsible for housing, running and maintaining it.
-The client typically pays on as per-use basis.

 ![CloudServices](https://github.com/MScBiomedicalInformatics/MSIB32500/blob/master/cheatsheets/CloudServices.jpeg)

 **Cloud Computing Advantages**